Summer Retreat at Pinecrest Lake

 Verizon and Sprint phones have the best reception at this camp location.
 Cell phones are not to be seen or heard; you can have them and use them privately but we ask that you do not disturb any other campers when using your devices.

-We do not offer wifi but you are welcome to purchase your own hot spot to make it available for your personal needs.
+We do have limited wifi access for our administrative purposes.
+You are welcome to purchase your own hot spot to make it available for your personal needs.

 28770 Dodge Ridge Road

 Just click on the red locator on the map below for Google maps to make your travel plans today.